 With spring upon us and all of us spending more time at home than ever, a deep clean may be just what we need to spark fresh life into the monotony of quarantine.
 While few of us may enjoy the process of a deep annual clean (unless you’re a Type 1 on the Enneagram!) the feeling of clean windows and cabinets free of sticky jam is completely worth it.

 Today I thought it would be fun to walk through an ultimate chemical-free spring cleaning checklist together.
 We’ve got a printable checklist with recipe for you, too, right here that you can download for free!
 It walks you through how to deep clean each room in your home with toxic-free cleaning supplies, perfect if you’re detoxifying your home or just trying to use more natural products.

 Feel free to adjust it for your own home’s layout and start in the room that motivates you the most.
-Grab your rubber gloves, your glass spray bottles, and your essential oils and let’s get started!
+Grab your rubber gloves, your glass spray bottles, your happy home labels and your essential oils and let’s get started!